building5/parfaitjs/README.md

 merge these configurations with the default configuration specified in the application itself.

+## Installation

+Parfait.js is [hosted on NPM][], so you can simply install it, and add it to your `package.json` as a dependency.

+    $ npm install --save parfait

 ## How it works

 In your application, simply invoke `parfait.configure()`.
 Its default